nuwcru/nuwcru/README.md

 ## file_copy()

 This function is used to convert filenames into dates, and copy audio files to new directories depending on the time at which they were recorded.
-The below example copies all audio files recoreded between 1AM and 11AM.
+The below example copies all audio files recorded between 1AM and 11AM.

 ```R
 source_dir <- "/Volumes/LACIE/QAM/ARU Recordings/2015/" # copy files from here